How Much Does Hard Drive Data Recovery Cost?

 Large corporate labs quote a broad range up front, then bill at or near the ceiling once the work is done.
 By the time the final invoice arrives, you have already shipped your drive, waited weeks, and have no realistic alternative.
 The incentive structure rewards quoting high and delivering a number that matches.

 We publish our rates on this page before you ship anything.
 After a free hands-on evaluation, you get a firm number locked to the specific failure type.
-If the quote does not work for you, we return your drive at no cost.
+If the quote does not work for you, we return your drive for a flat return shipping fee.
 For a full breakdown of how large-lab pricing operates, read our DriveSavers pricing analysis.

 Data Recovery Cost by Failure Type